rodyonraskolnikov/Python_Sales_Analysis/README.md

 # Overview

+Welcome to my Sales Analysis project.
 In this project, I analyzed a year's worth of sales data by merging monthly sales reports into a comprehensive dataset.
 My analysis involved rigorous data cleaning—including handling missing values and incorrect entries—and ensuring the accuracy of data types.
 After cleaning and preparing the data, I investigated key business questions such as identifying the best month for sales, determining which city generated the most sales, analyzing optimal advertisement timing, understanding product bundling patterns, and highlighting the most popular products.
 This provided valuable insights to inform business decisions on marketing, product strategy, and sales optimization.

 The dataset and the foundational concepts for this analysis were provided by [Keith Galli](https://www.youtube.com/watch?v=eMOA1pPVUc4&t=2s&ab_channel=KeithGalli) as part of his comprehensive data analytics tutorials, making this project both educational and practical.